AromaKitsune/aromakitsune.github.io/pages/3DS-System-Font-Customization.md

     <div align="center"><p><img src="/images/3DS/3DS-System-Font-Customization_08.png"/></p></div>

-9. Switch back to the first FontForge window and merge the font again.
+9. Switch back to FontForge window A and merge the font again.
 - Still not right?
-Revert again, switch to the second FontForge window and revert the font file to undo the scale.
+Revert again, switch to FontForge window B and revert the font file to undo the scale.
 - Keep messing around with the scale value until you get the scale right.
 - The 3DS font's glyphs scale should be about the same as the custom font's glyphs.